epsilon537/boxlambda/_posts/23-05-12-sd-and-fs-bring-up.markdown

 	ls -al /mnt/sd
 	cat /mnt/sd/LOG.TXT
 	This is a test.
 	sudo umount /mnt/sd
 	```

 FatFS Test on Arty A7
 =====================
-1. If you're running on WSL, check BoxLambda's documentation [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.
-2. Hook up Digilent's [MicroSD PMOD](https://digilent.com/shop/pmod-microsd-microsd-card-slot/) to port **JD** and insert a FAT-formatted SD card into the card reader.
+1. Hook up Digilent's [MicroSD PMOD](https://digilent.com/shop/pmod-microsd-microsd-card-slot/) to port **JD** and insert a FAT-formatted SD card into the card reader.

    Note that this is a destructive test.
 The contents of the SD card will be destroyed.

-3. Build the *fatfs_test* project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
+2. Build the *fatfs_test* project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
 	```
 	cd build/arty-a7-35/gw/projects/fatfs_test
 	make fatfs_test_impl
 	```
-4. Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
+3. Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
-5. Download the generated bitstream file to the Arty A7:
+4. Download the generated bitstream file to the Arty A7:
 	```
 	make fatfs_test_load
 	```
-6. Verify the test program's output in the terminal.
+5. Verify the test program's output in the terminal.
 You should see something like this:
 	```
 	Starting fatfs_test...
 	Mounting...